Super Props

 integer([options]).make()

-It's an alias for number({ integer: true }).make()
+It's an alias for number({ integer: true }).make().

 string([options])

 Returns a validator that checks if the given prop is a string.
-It's possible to test for particular string patterns
+It's possible to test for particular string patterns passing options.pattern.

 options

-pattern | /.*/ | RegExp strings are tested against. |
+pattern/.*/RegExp strings are tested against.

 string([options]).make()

-.
+Returns a string that matches options.pattern.
 The string is generated with randexp.

 email([options])

-It's an alias for string({ pattern: /^[a-z0-9!#$%&'*+/=?^_`{|}~.-]+@[a-z0-9-]+(\.[a-z0-9-]+)*$/i; })
+It's an alias for string({ pattern: /^[a-z0-9!#$%&'*+/=?^_`{|}~.-]+@[a-z0-9-]+(\.[a-z0-9-]+)*$/i; }).
+It accepts all the options of string.

 email([options]).make()

-It's an alias for string({ pattern: /^[a-z0-9!#$%&'*+/=?^_`{|}~.-]+@[a-z0-9-]+(\.[a-z0-9-]+)*$/i; }).make()
+It's an alias for string({ pattern: /^[a-z0-9!#$%&'*+/=?^_`{|}~.-]+@[a-z0-9-]+(\.[a-z0-9-]+)*$/i; }).make().

 literal(literalValue)

-Returns a validator that checks if the given prop has the same value of literlValue
+Returns a validator that checks if the given prop has the same value of literlValue.
+The check is made using JavaScript's === operator.
+It does not accept functions or objects.

-is useful when you define objects:
+literal is useful when you define objects:

 const Admin = object({ isAdmin: literal(true) });